Table of Contents

 Definition and Categories of Sleep Apnea

-Obstructive sleep apnea (OSA) is defined as repeated cessation of respiration for more than ten seconds during sleep which results in sleep interruption and daytime somnolence.
+Obstructive sleep apnea (OSA) is defined as a repeated cessation of respiration for more than ten seconds during sleep which results in sleep interruption and daytime somnolence.

 - Obstructive sleep apnea is caused by the collapse of the oropharyngeal airway in obese adults/children with hypertrophied adenotonsillar tissue.

-- Central sleep apnea is due to lack of respiratory effort following central nervous system injury, strokes, congestive heart failure and opioid intoxication.
+- Central sleep apnea is due to lack of respiratory effort following central nervous system injury, strokes, congestive heart failure, and opioid intoxication.